Tuition & Financial Aid

 Sister Kathleen Barnes, OSU, Math Scholarship - $2,000

 Sr. Kathleen, Graduate of ’38, is a former teacher and principal of Ursuline Academy of Dallas.
-She has served in various levels of education in Dallas, St. Louis, Galveston, and Springfield, IL.
-The most recent years have been dedicated to parish ministry with Hispanic immigrants in Galveston and Dallas.
+She served in various levels of education in Dallas, St. Louis, Galveston, and Springfield, IL.
+Her many years of service included work as a math teacher, as Principal at the Dallas campus and her work in Parish ministry.
+For more than six decades, Sr. Kathleen dedicated her life to the intellectual and spiritual growth of her students.
+In her later years, Sister Kathleen assisted in the Finance Office, always offering a warm and friendly welcome for students and parents.

 Sister Mary Troy, OSU, English Scholarship - $2,000